Do You Want to Learn How to Use Hand Tools?

 I firmly believe that adding fundamental hand techniques to your skill set will make you a better woodworker.
 A woodworker not tied to machine capacity limits, fences, and jigs.
 Woodworking is simply about working to a line and your hand tools can saw, plane, and chisel to that line with great precision.
 The Hand Tool School is an Online Woodworking School that's like a virtual apprenticeship.
 We teach how to use hand tools to build furniture or whatever else you can dream of.

 Currently there is over 600 hours of video instruction in the school library.
 But it is not just random technique videos.
 Our "Semesters" provide a structured curriculum that guides you in a logical path from hand tool zero to hand tool hero!
-Add to this complete furniture projects, fun shop projects, stand alone technique tutorials, and live Q&A Office Hours each month.
-Everything you need to understand, sharpen, use, and love hand tools.
+Techniques lesson are presented in a specific order.
+Each lesson then presents a project that applies those skills.
+This structure improves your skills quickly and all of the projects help to equip your wood shop with essential workbench appliances, jigs, and even shop made tools.
+Each semester finishes with a project or projects that tie together all the skills presented during the course.

 The hand tool school has been an amazing resource.
 The first few semesters are a video anthology of how to accomplish any task by hand.
 I used to dread sawing by hand and was totally incapable of getting square cuts.
 With Shannon’s (video) tutelage, I’m a confident sawyer and repeat the Hand Tool School mantra to everyone: If you can see the line, you can saw to the line.